pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       >>> pdfout.close()

       >>> # copy image files to PDF pages
+      >>> # each page will have image dimensions
       >>> doc = fitz.open()                     # new PDF
-      >>> imglist = [ ... image file names ...] # e.g. created via os.listdir()
+      >>> imglist = [ ... image file names ...] # e.g. a directory listing
       >>> for img in imglist:
               imgdoc = fitz.open(img)           # open image as a document
-              pdfbytes = imgdoc.convertToPDF()
+              pdfbytes = imgdoc.convertToPDF()  # make a 1-page PDF of it
               imgpdf = fitz.open("pdf", pdfbytes)
-              doc.insertPDF(imgpdf)             # insert the image
+              doc.insertPDF(imgpdf)             # insert the image PDF
       >>> doc.save("allmyimages.pdf")

-      .. note:: The method makes direct use of the ``mutool`` command ``convert``.
-The resulting PDF does not always perfectly reflect the original.
-Here are some test results.
+      .. note:: The method uses the same logic as the ``mutool convert`` CLI.
+This works very well in most cases - however, beware of the following limitations.

-        * Image files: perfect, no issues detected yet.
+        * Image files: perfect, no issues detected.
+Apparently however, image transparency is ignored.
+If you need that (like for a watermark), use :meth:`Page.insertImage` instead.
-        * XPS: overall good.
-Any original table of contents and internal links are lost.
-External links work correctly.
+        * XPS: appearance very good.
+External links work fine, outlines (bookmarks) and internal links are lost [#f2]_.
+        * EPUB, CBZ, FB2 (presumably): similar to XPS.
         * SVG: medium.
-Comparable to svglib.
+Somewhat comparable to svglib.
-        * EPUB: similar to XPS.

     .. method:: getToC(simple = True)